Miloš Milivojević

 Miloš has premiered works and collaborated with British composers including Anthony Gilbert, Howard Skempton, Elena Firsova, Patrick Nunn, Ben Foskett, Julian Philips, Anna Meredith, Philip Venables, Bushra El-Turk, Errollyn Wallen and gave the UK premiere of Sequenza No.13 by Luciano Berio.
 His playing is featured on the award-winning Bollywood movie 'Barfi' and he has performed tango live in front of millions on the BBC's Strictly Come Dancing TV programme.

-In 2014, Miloš was elected an Associate of the Royal Academy of Music ARAM for his contribution to music and he was recently appointed as an external examiner for the Royal Conservatoire of Scotland.
+In 2014, Miloš was elected an Associate of the Royal Academy of Music ARAM for his contribution to music and has been appointed as an external examiner for the Royal Conservatoire of Scotland.
 He is an official artist and exclusively performs on Pigini Accordions.

 Miloš’s debut solo CD “Accord for Life” is available on the Nimbus label.
 The track Sonata in F Sharp Minor K.25 (Domenico Scarlatti) was licensed for use in the film ‘Die Niere’ (Austrian Film Institute).